BTS: Yet To Come: Everything you need to know about the OTT release

 View this post on Instagram

-BTS: Permission to Dance On Stage is another documentary that you can watch on Disney+.
+BTS: Permission to Dance On Stage is another documentary that you can watch on Disney+ Hotstar.
 Directed by Park Jun-soo and Sam Wrench, the film follows the BTS members as they performed at the Los Angeles SoFi Stadium in November and December 2021.

 Is the ARMY excited?